-There have been at least fifty-two (52) boil water alerts in the last two years.
+There have been at least sixty-three (63) boil water alerts in the last two years.
 It’s clear that Mayor Dean is clueless as to how to solve those problems and has no intention of figuring it out.
 Instead, he will wait until the water pipes explode and then say taxpayers have to spend another billion dollars ($1,000,000,000.00) to fix them.

 The city budget is more than eight hundred million dollars per year ($800,000,000.00).
 Why isn’t money set aside each year for infrastructure, instead of waiting for the pipes blow up?
 Why don’t we plan and prepare instead of scrambling for funding solutions once disaster strikes?
-It is obvious that both water plants need to be replaced or completely over-hauled.
-In fact, this should have been addressed before the last fifty-two (52) boil water alerts, or at least at some point between the first and the fifty second.
-This mismanagement is so bad – we need a new mayor, one who is not a politician.
+It is obvious that both water plants need to be replaced or completely overhauled.
+In fact, this should have been addressed before the last sixty-three (63) boil water alerts, or at least at some point between the first and the fifty second.
+This mismanagement is appalling – we need a new mayor, one who is not a politician.

 Campaign Finance Reform